-No longer in the shadow of Australia’s eastern capitals, the city teams an energetic food and wine scene with cool cultural offerings and an upbeat – dare we say edgy? – air, writes Jo McKay.
-Photography by Josie Withers.
+No longer in the shadow of Australia’s eastern capitals, the city teams an energetic food and wine scene with cool cultural offerings and an upbeat – dare we say edgy? – air.

 South Australia’s capital has been flying under the radar.
 Sure, it has a world-class arts season when Adelaide Festival, Adelaide Fringe and WOMADelaide collide to create a carnival-like atmosphere city-wide in late summer and early autumn.
 But Mad March aside, Adelaide has more often been considered a stepping stone; a launching pad for visiting famous wine regions and remote areas such as the Flinders Ranges and Kangaroo Island.
 Its monikers, too, have been misleading – City of Churches made it seem overly austere, while Radelaide was rarely uttered without a wry smile.